avstack-lab/demo-platform/README.md

 #### Third-Party

 First, ensure that the submodules (in the folder `third_party`) are initialized.
 You can do this with `git submodule update --recursive`.
 If doing this for the first time, add an `--init` flag as well.

+The only configuration of third party libraries you'll need is to download perception models.
+You will need to do this in the `third_party/lib-avstack-core/models` folder.
+Follow the installation instructions for `AVstack` for more clarity.

 #### Environment With Poetry